fjames86/frpc/README.md

 			      :tag tag)))
 ```

-See the pounds [README](https://github.com/fjames86/pounds/README.md) for documentation on the logging system.
+See the pounds documentation for more information on the logging system.

 ## 7. Notes